Acacia denticulosa: Distribution and habitat

 Sandpaper wattle is found in eight scattered populations over a range of 180 km in the Merredin district in the Western Australian Wheatbelt northeast of Perth, over an area roughly bounded by Nungarin in the south, Wongan Hills in the west and east of Mount Churchman in the east.
 It generally grows on or near granite outcrops, and occasionally on sandplains, or a range of soils such as silt, clay, loam or sand.

 It is listed as vulnerable under both Western Australian and Federal legislation.
 Key threats include continuing land clearance in its vicinity, altered hydrology and extended drought.
 Local invasive weeds that may directly impact on it include bridal creeper (Asparagus asparagoides), saffron thistle (Carthamus lanatus) and cape tulip (Moraea flaccida).

-Cultivation
+Use in horticulture

 Sandpaper wattle has horticultural features including its unusual leaves and bright flowers.
 It is also bird-attracting.
 All wattles are legumes and hence fix nitrogen in the soil.
 Readily grown from seed, it is fast growing and can flower within the first year.
 Flowering can last until early summer in cultivation.
 It requires a sunny aspect and good drainage, though might not adapt well to areas with humid summers.